bviktor/certzure/readme.md

 echo 'your.domain.name' > domains.txt
 ~~~

-Now set up the letsencrypt-azure config file.
+Now set up the Certzure config file.
 For this, you can use the example provided:

 ~~~
-cp letsencrypt-azure/app.properties.example letsencrypt-azure/app.properties
+cp /opt/certzure/app.properties.example /opt/certzure/app.properties
 ~~~

 The properties should be self-explanatory: